prateeka/xml-comparator/README.md

    requests across projects to identify the differences.

 next step:
-update VerifierSpec to intergration test to check the end to end flow
+test end to end now for a discoverResponse file